 I am delighted to hear this!
 If you’d like to make a donation to support the Field Trip Program, you can do so through our online donation system.
 Just select Field Trip Program from the menu in the Special Purpose section.

 Or, if you are able, consider joining our Sojourners Society with an annual gift of $500 dedicated to support the Field Trip Program.
 This Society will provide sustainable funding to ensure that Field Trips remain accessible and affordable for all members.
-In appreciation, Society members receive guaranteed Field Trip registration, and first chance at registering for our international excursions.
+In appreciation, Society members receive early Field Trip registration, and first chance at registering for our international excursions.

 Field Trip Director